-Five years ago, two enterprising organizations – New York City’s 92nd Street Y community and cultural center and the United Nations Foundation – joined forces to create an event to kick off the charitable holiday giving season and Giving Tuesday was born.
+In 2012, two enterprising organizations – New York City’s 92nd Street Y community and cultural center and the United Nations Foundation – joined forces to create an event to kick off the charitable holiday giving season and Giving Tuesday was born.
 Since then, Giving Tuesday has been celebrating philanthropy and charitable giving.
-Last year, this widely supported and nationally recognized day of giving raised an estimated $117 million, according to Reuters.
+An estimated of $274 million was raised online in US last year.

 At GiveCentral we support and share the sentiment behind Giving Tuesday so we’ve developed a handy guide to help your organization capitalize on the excitement and rally your donors.

 For every fundraising campaign, It’s crucial to know your audience and their key values to tailor your pitch.
 Create a theme for your campaign (what are you raising money for) that will resonate with donors.
 Most importantly, ensure you have personal anecdotes and stories to bring your campaign to life.
 Be specific about how donated funds will be used and build a case as to why it’s important.
 Tap into select donors to help tell your story and reinforce why the campaign is important.
 Donors are more likely to give if they can relate to where their dollars are going and “buy in” to the need.
 Once themes and story line proof points are set, use the buzz around Giving Tuesday to not only celebrate philanthropy but also encourage support of your cause.
 The goal of your messaging should always be to effectively get your donor base to believe in your mission.

 2. Layer Your Communications